jump-dev/jump-dev.github.io/_posts/2024-09-17-open-energy-models.md

 For me, it was interesting to revisit this talk because Joaquim's discussion about stochastic dual dynamic programming (I develop [SDDP.jl](https://sddp.dev).)
-Joaquim described how they implemmented some of the algorithm in JuMP, and some in [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl).
+Joaquim described how they implemented some of the algorithm in JuMP, and some in [MathProgBase](https://github.com/JuliaOpt/MathProgBase.jl).
 I note that many of the missing features that drove him to do so (like the ability to delete variables and constraints) are now first-class features in JuMP.